Wedding of Queen Victoria and Prince Albert: Marriage

 Though she was Queen, Victoria as an unmarried young woman was required by social convention to live with her mother, despite their differences over the Kensington System and her mother's continued reliance on Sir John Conroy.
 Her mother was consigned to a remote apartment in Buckingham Palace, and Victoria often refused to meet her.
-When Victoria complained to Lord Melbourne that her mother's close proximity promised "torment for many years", Melbourne sympathised but said it could be avoided by marriage, which Victoria called a "shocking alternative".
-She showed interest in Albert's education for the future role he would have to play as her husband, but she resisted attempts to rush her into wedlock.
+When Victoria complained to Lord Melbourne that her mother's proximity promised "torment for many years", Melbourne sympathised but said it could be avoided by marriage, which Victoria called a "shocking alternative".
+She showed interest in Albert's education for the future role he would have to play as her husband, but she resisted attempts to rush her into marriage.

-Victoria continued to praise Albert following his second visit in October 1839.
-Albert and Victoria felt mutual affection and the Queen proposed to him on 15 October 1839, just five days after he had arrived at Windsor.
-They were married on 10 February 1840, in the Chapel Royal of St. James's Palace, London.
+Victoria was greatly impressed by Prince Albert during his second visit in October 1839.
+Albert and Victoria felt mutual affection and the Queen proposed to him on 15 October 1839, just five days after he had arrived at Windsor Castle.
+They were married on 10 February 1840, in the Chapel Royal of St James's Palace, London.
 Victoria was besotted.
 She spent the evening after their wedding lying down with a headache, but wrote ecstatically in her diary:

 I NEVER, NEVER spent such an evening!!!
-MY DEAREST DEAREST DEAR Albert ... his excessive love & affection gave me feelings of heavenly love & happiness I never could have hoped to have felt before!
+MY DEAREST DEAREST DEAR Albert [...] his excessive love & affection gave me feelings of heavenly love & happiness I never could have hoped to have felt before!
 He clasped me in his arms, & we kissed each other again & again!
-His beauty, his sweetness & gentleness—really how can I ever be thankful enough to have such a Husband! ... to be called by names of tenderness, I have never yet heard used to me before—was bliss beyond belief!
+His beauty, his sweetness & gentleness—really how can I ever be thankful enough to have such a Husband! [...[ to be called by names of tenderness, I have never yet heard used to me before—was bliss beyond belief!
 Oh!
 This was the happiest day of my life!

-Albert became an important political adviser as well as the Queen's companion, replacing Lord Melbourne as the dominant, influential figure in the first half of her life.
+Albert became an important political adviser as well as the Queen's companion, replacing Lord Melbourne as the dominant, influential figure in the earlier part of her reign.

 The wedding of Victoria and Albert remains the most recent wedding of a reigning British monarch.
 All monarchs since Victoria were already married when they ascended the throne, except for Edward VIII, who remained unmarried throughout his brief reign and married after his abdication.